Biology

 This is an introductory course designed for non-science majors.
 It includes physical, chemical, and biological principles common to all organisms.
 These principles are explained through a study of the scientific method, biological organization, cellular structure, bioenergetics of a cell, cell reproduction, gene theory, inheritance, and evolution.
 A 120-minute laboratory per week is required.

-This is an introductory course for science and non-science majors.
+This is an introductory course for both science and non-science majors.
 It covers physical, chemical, and biological principles common to all organisms.
-These principles are explained through a study of cell structure and function, cellular reproduction, basic biochemistry, cell energetics, the process of photosynthesis, and Mendelian and molecular genetics.
-Also included are the scientific method, basic principles of evolution, and an overview of the diversity of life with emphasis on viruses, prokaryotes, and protist.
-A 120-minute laboratory is required.
+These principles are explained through the study of cell structure and function, cellular reproduction, basic biochemistry, cell energetics, the process of photosynthesis, and Mendelian and molecular genetics.
+Also included are the scientific method, basic principles of evolution, and an overview of the diversity of life.
+A 120-minute laboratory per week is required.

-This course is an introduction to the basic ecological and evolutionary relationships of plants and animals and a survey of plant and animal diversity including classification, morphology, physiology, and reproduction.
-A 180-minute laboratory is required.
+This introductory course synthesizes basic ecological and evolutionary relationships while surveying plant, fungi, and animal diversity, comparing classification, morphology, physiology, and reproduction.
+A 180-minute laboratory per week is required.

 Prerequisites